-SD (Secure Digital) cards are used in a wide selection of digital cameras, tablets, media players and cellular phones.
+Memory cards are used in a wide selection of digital cameras, PDAs, MP3 players and mobile phones.

-Inserting an SD card
+Inserting a memory card

 - 1. Align the card so that the connector points towards the port, with the connectors facing down. - 2.
 Carefully slide the card into the port.
 If you find you need to use any force to insert the card, try reorientating the card slightly. - 3.
 Push the card until it clicks into place.
 A few millimetres of the card will extend from beyond the slot.